Skip to content

 Future<void> createView(String viewName, int duration)

-/// Start view
+/// view start

-/// [viewName] Interface name
+/// [viewName] page name

-/// [viewReferer] Previous interface name
+/// [viewReferer] previous page name

-/// [property] Additional property parameter (optional)
+/// [property] additional property parameters (optional)

 Future<void> starView(String viewName, {Map<String, String>? property})

-/// End view
+/// view end

-/// [property] Additional property parameter (optional)
+/// [property] additional property parameters (optional)

 Future<void> stopView({Map<String, String>? property})